zerafachris/project_supervision/README.md

-# List of Projects and Dissertation under my supervision
+# List of Projects and Dissertations under my Supervision

 ## 2024
 - “Using AI Systems to Detect Problem Gamblers in Online Gaming” by Luke Pullicino, Dr Joel Azzopardi, Dr Christopher Zerafa